SPECIAL CARE INFORMATION FOR TINY DOGS

 3) Play Time and Rest Time: Make sure you spend lots of quality time with your baby.
 Play time should be limited to 10 – 15 minutes.
 A worn out puppy will quickly crash with hypoglycemia as it has exhausted its energy supply.
 Make sure you allow your puppy to have plenty of rest.
 Babies usually eat and sleep during the first three month of life – your puppy is no different.
 It will require plenty of food/water and plenty of rest.

 4) Always have food and water for your puppy available at any time.
-For the 1st week or so, make sure your puppy gets whatever he wants to eat.
+For the 1st week or so, make sure your puppy gets whatever he wants eat.
 Puppies need frequent meals to prevent a hypoglycemic crisis.
 There may be a time period where your puppy will not want to eat at all, but do not let this happen.
 If need be, spoon feed your puppy every couple of hours with a spoonful of Nature’s Logic Soft Can Food.
-We use N.O.W.
-Small Adult Breed Grain-Free Dry Kibbles.
-We sprinkle Nature’s Logic Powdered Food Fortifier on top of the dry food.
+We feed Fromm Hansen Duckenphifer Grain-Free Dry Kibbles mixed with Zeabambder Grain Dry Kibbles.
+We put a teaspoon of Plain Yogurt on top of the dry food only one in the morning.
 Puppy should be eating every 3 – 4 hours.
+Always use Stainless Steel food and water dishes for puppy.

-5) DYNE (vanilla flavor), Nutri-Cal, or Nutri-Stat will always encourage your puppy’s appetite.
-Make sure you are using your DYNE (vanilla flavor), Nutri-Cal, or Nutri-Stat – AM, Noon, & PM.
-If puppy is not eating or drinking well, you may need to increase your supplements to more time during the day.
+5) Nutri-Cal, or Nutri-Stat will always encourage your puppy’s appetite.
+Make sure you are usiing Nutri-Cal, or Nutri-Stat – AM, Noon, & PM.
+If puppy is not eating or drinking well, you may need to increase your supplements to more times during the day.
 We recommend a good Micro biotic for your puppy to help stimulate and boost its’ immune system.
 Such as Benebac or Fast Track.
+Or the Yogurt once in the monring is good for thier digestive tract.

 7) Sometimes they DO NOT eat well after moving to a new residence, and you can give a little Plain Yogurt or Cottage Cheese daily, they like it and it is good for them.
-You can also give puppy 1 cc Light Karo syrup daily – give in mouth or add to food.
+You can also give puppy 1 cc Light Karo syrup daily - give in mouth or add to food, if you don't want to use Nutri-Cal – you can use Light Karo syrup.
 This is very important so that puppy does not get hypoglycemic, due to any stress from the adjustment.
 I keep food out at all times as well as fresh water.
 Also, a potty pad should be nearby.

 8) Hypoglycemia is defined as abnormally low blood glucose (sugar) levels.
 The brain requires sugar for normal function, and unlike many other